systemcatch/eiapy/README.md

 ```

 For more details about the API go to the EIA's [Open Data](https://www.eia.gov/opendata/) page.
+To find interesting data (and identifiers) [browse the data sets](https://www.eia.gov/opendata/qb.php).

 Go [here](https://www.eia.gov/opendata/register.cfm#terms_of_service) to see the
 API terms of service and [here](https://www.eia.gov/about/copyrights_reuse.cfm)